SEA-ME-COSS/Autonomous-Driving-System/README.md

 To facilitate individual testing, we implemented the virtual environment in Gazebo and also conducted real vehicle tests.

 Ultimately, we integrated with [In-Vehicle Infotainment](https://github.com/SEA-ME-COSS/In-Vehicle-Infotainment.git) to combine the autonomous driving system with the distributed embedded system.

+We also provide OTA service so that users can update HeadUnit using MQTT.

 # Architecture